Sita: Marriage to Rama

 When Sita reached adulthood, Janaka conducted a svayamvara ceremony at his capital with the condition that she would marry only a prince who would possess the strength to string the Pinaka, the bow of the deity Shiva.
 Many princes attempted and failed to string the bow.
 During this time, Vishvamitra had brought Rama and his brother Lakshmana to the forest for the protection of a yajna (ritual sacrifice).
-Hearing about the svayamvara, Vishvamitra asked Rama to participate in the ceremony with the consent of Janaka, who agreed to offer Sita's hand in marriage to the prince if he could fulfil the requisite task.
+Hearing of the svayamvara, Vishvamitra asked Rama to participate in the ceremony with the consent of Janaka, who agreed to offer Sita's hand in marriage to the prince if he could fulfil the requisite task.
 When the bow was brought before him, Rama seized the centre of the weapon, fastened the string taut, and broke it in two in the process.
 Witnessing his prowess, Janaka agreed to marry his daughter to Rama and invited Dasharatha to his capital.

 King Dasharatha arrived in Mithila for his son's wedding and noticed that Lakshmana had feelings for Urmila, but according to tradition, Bharata and Mandavi were to marry first.
 He then arranged for Bharata to marry Mandavi and Shatrughna to marry Shrutakirti, allowing Lakshmana to marry Urmila.
 Ultimately, all four sisters married the four brothers, strengthening the alliance between the two kingdoms.
 A wedding ceremony was conducted under the guidance of Shatananda.
 During the homeward journey to Ayodhya, another avatar of Vishnu, Parashurama, challenged Rama to combat, on the condition that he was able to string the bow of Vishnu, Sharanga.
 When Rama obliged him with success, Parashurama acknowledged the former to be a form of Vishnu and departed to perform penance at the mountain Mahendra.
-The wedding entourage then reached Ayodhya, entering the city amid great fanfare.
+The wedding entourage then reached Ayodhya and they entered the city amid great fanfare.